KhanMubashshirAzeem/NewsApplication/README.md

 Create a new activity, NewsDetailsActivity, to display complete news articles.
 Work on the XML and Java files for NewsDetailsActivity.

-step 10: Now we will Implement Categories in the **MainActivity** Activity.
+step 10: Implement Categories in the MainActivity Activity.

-Implement View.**OnClickListener** and method OnClick Method.
+Implement View OnClickListener and method OnClick Method.

 Conclusion: Congratulations!
 You've successfully built a news application using a REST API in Android Studio.
 This guide covers setting up the API, using libraries for image loading and API requests, handling responses, and displaying news articles with complete details.